Empowering Your People, Strengthening Your Mission

-Human Resources will be held in September 2024.
+Human Resources will be held on August 20 and 21, 2025.*

-Each of the nine UNA Credential courses is offered online, once in a calendar year.
+Each of the nine Nonprofit Credential courses is offered online, once in a calendar year.
+Please check the UNA Event Calendar for all upcoming courses.

 Cost: